 What are the types of bowel prep?

-Several types of bowel prep medications are available; the two medications used most often in bowel prep are described in the box on this page.
-Your physician may recommend one of these or other preps which are available.
-You will need to carefully follow your doctor's instructions about the exact dose and timing of your prep.
+Several types of bowel prep medications are available.
+Your physician will recommend which prep you should take.
+You will need to carefully follow your doctor’s instructions about the exact dose and timing of your prep.
 Some types of prep may be covered by your medical insurance.
-You'll want to find out if you have any out-of-pocket costs.
+You’ll want to find out if you have any out-of-pocket costs.

 What determines the type of prep I get?